 Applicants are advised to contact their host organisation’s Research Administration as soon as possible; they will be able to advise about costing your proposal and internal procedures relating to submitting an application through Je-S. Your Leadership Fellow in Public Engagement application must be costed and submitted by the host organisation.

 It is important to note that when you press ‘submit’, it doesn’t mean that the application has been submitted to STFC - the application will be in your approver/submitter pool for you or your organisation to submit to the Research Council.
 You can track your application in Je-S by selecting the option, ‘Show Submission Path’.
 This shows the submission process set up by the research organisation, where the application is currently in the process, and the individuals who receive a system-generated email when the application has been submitted.

-The page limits outlined below will be strictly enforced by STFC.
+Emailed or hard copy applications will not be accepted and the page limits outlined below will be strictly enforced by STFC.
 If any of the supporting documents exceed the specified limits, only the pages within the limits will be considered.
-The documents must be submitted as .pdf attachments in 11 point Arial font and have a minimum 2 cm margin.
+The documents must be submitted as .pdf attachments and should conform to the font and margin guidelines in the .